Warm Parramatta welcome to Oceania Bishops

 Held once every four years, the FCBCO Assembly gives the Bishops of the Oceania ‘continent’ of the Catholic Church important personal contact as they gain professional development.

 FCBCO President, Bishop Peter Ingham from the Catholic Diocese of Wollongong, said The Church in Oceania was diverse and far-reaching, with different challenges in each of its countries.

 "We come together for this Assembly to learn from and support one another as bishops and share the many gifts of our dioceses," he said.“The current Executive has worked over the past four years to ensure that this 2010 Sydney meeting, of the Pastors of the Local Churches of Oceania, will further progress our communion, our collaboration and our mutual understanding of the joys, hopes, grief and anguish through which we work in making Jesus Christ better known and loved among the peoples of Oceania, as we walk his way, tell his truth and live his life.”

-For more photos from the St Patrick's Cathedral Mass with the Oceania Bishops can be found in the Media Gallery of the Diocese of Parramatta website.
+More photos from the St Patrick's Cathedral Mass with the Oceania Bishops can be found in the Media Gallery of the Diocese of Parramatta website.

 You can also read Bishop Anthony's homily for the Mass in full in the Bishop's Homilies page on the Parramatta website.

 « Return to news list